-Author, Year (Program/Trial Name) Target Population Inclusion Criteria Exclusion Criteria Risk Factors Kitzman et al, 1997 93 Olds et al, 2007 94 (The Memphis Trial) Women <29 weeks pregnant with Eligibility determined at the obstetric care clinic: pregnant women <29 weeks' gestation, no previous live births, no chronic illnesses, at least 2 sociodemographic risk characteristics (unmarried, <12 NR Sociodemographic risk conditions: unmarried, less than 12 years of education, and unemployed , years of education, unemployment status) Lam et al, 2009 100 use disorder DSM-IV criteria for alcohol abuse or dependence, were married (≥1 year) or cohabitating (≥2 years) with an intimate female partner at the time of admission and the female partner did not meet DSM-IV criteria for substance abuse or dependence; had legal guardianship of at least one child between 8 and 12 years of age, inclusive, whow as living in the home.
-If the couple had more than one child in the target age range, one child was randomly selected for participation.
-See inclusion criteria Parental substance abuse Larson, 1980 107 Pregnant women attending private OB offices who deliver at a large urban teaching hospital in Montreal French-Canadian or English-Canadian ethnicity, 18-35 years old, working class income (less than 1977 Montreal poverty line plus \$10K/year), HS grad or less education, no significant illness during pregnancy, no prior history of psychiatric hospitalization, normal delivery of full-term healthy new born discharged within 5 days of birth without major congenital defects NR NR
+Author, Year

+(Program/Trial Name) Target Population Inclusion Criteria Exclusion Criteria Risk Factors

+Kitzman et al. Women <29 weeks pregnant with Eligibility determined at the NR Sociodemographic risk conditions:

+1997 96 no previous live births, visiting the obstetric care clinic: pregnant unmarried, less than 12 years of

+Olds et al. Regional Medical Center in women <29 weeks' gestation, no education, and unemployed

+2007 97 Memphis for obstetrical care previous live births, no chronic

+illnesses, at least 2

+(The Memphis sociodemographic risk

+Trial) characteristics (unmarried, <12

+years of education, unemployment

+status)

+Lam et al, Heterosexual married or cohabiting Men at least 18 years of age; met See inclusion criteria Parental substance abuse

+2009 103 male patients voluntarily entering DSM-IV criteria for alcohol abuse

+outpatient treatment for an alcohol or dependence, were married (≥1

+use disorder year) or cohabitating (≥2 years)

+with an intimate female partner at

+the time of admission and the

+female partner did not meet DSM-

+IV criteria for substance abuse or

+dependence; had legal

+guardianship of at least one child

+between 8 and 12 years of age,

+Inclusive, who was living in the

+nome.
+If the couple had more than

+one child in the target age range,

+for participation

+Larcon 1080110 Prognant waman attanding private French Canadian or English ND ND

+Laison, 1900 OB offices who deliver at a large Canadian ethnicity 18-35 years

+urban teaching hospital in Montreal old working class income (less

+arban teaching nospital in Montreal than 1977 Montreal poverty line

+plus \$10K/year) HS grad or less

+education no significant illness

+during pregnancy, no prior history

+of psychiatric hospitalization.

+normal delivery of full-term healthy

+newborn discharged within 5 days

+of birth without major congenital

+defects